-- The hallmark is the presence of large storage macrophages, up to 80 μ in diameter containing pale eosinophilic, striate cytoplasm having the appearance of crinkled tissue paper. - Macrophages may be present singly, in groups, or in sheets; they are often mixed with hematopoietic elements.
+- The hallmark is the presence of large storage macrophages (up to 80μ in diameter) (Fig. 70.6) containing pale, eosinophilic, striate cytoplasm resembling crinkled tissue paper (Fig. 70.7). - Macrophages may be present singly, in groups, or in sheets; they are often mixed with hematopoietic elements. - Cytoplasm of Gaucher cells is PAS positive, diastase resistant, and stains weakly with Sudan black. - There may be associated infarction of the marrow. - The cortex is usually thin and atrophic.